Welcome to The Poetry Kiln!

 How often will this newsletter come out & what can I expect?

 A letter from me will join your inbox on the first Friday of every month.
-This will consist of a poem, accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic) & Amy Crowder (@amyisgoingplaces), and handwritten behind-the-scenes commentary/notes/marginalia.
+This will consist of a poem, audio reading, and accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic) & Amy Crowder (@amyisgoingplaces).

 How can I support this work?

 You’re more than welcome to donate or become a paid subscriber of this Substack.
-This money supports my work (and eventual PhD!), with Substack taking a small portion of subscription fees.
+This money supports my time & work, with Substack taking a small portion of subscription fees.

 How can I be in touch?